jedwardsol/esejs/README.md

-# 1a  Windows cscript
+# 1a  Windows : cscript

 Windows has a basic javascript environment built it.

 [CScript notes](cscript/README.md)

-# 1b Chromebook?
+# 1b Cross platform : node.js

-TODO : does it have anything similar.
+node.js is a standalone host for javascript.